LiliZhu1999/Resume_Lili_Zhu/README.md

 -	Major in Computer Science
 -	Completed two Java classes, current in Java Data Structures and Algotithm class
 -	Good at analysis and math
--	Effective time manager with ability to multi-task and prioritize responsibilities
--	Faster learner

 ## Education / Certification
  - MiraCosta College, Oceanside CA